 Step 1.
 Download and install MiniTool Partition Wizard, and then launch it.

 Step 2.
-Select the drive and choose "Change Drive Letter" feature from the action panel.
+Select the target external drive and choose Change Drive Letter from the action panel.

-Step 3: Choose a drive letter from the list.
-Click "OK" to go back to the main interface.
+Step 3.
+Choose a drive letter from the list.
+Click OK to go back to the main interface.

 Step 3: Finally, type “exit” and press Enter.

-Solution 5: Change the transfer mode for the drive in IDE channel properties
+Solution 5: Change the Transfer Mode for The Drive in IDE Channel Properties

 Step 1: Press the Start button and select Device Manager.

-Step 5: Expand IDE ATA/ATAPI controllers.
+Step 2: Expand IDE ATA/ATAPI controllers.
 You will see a list containing various IDE ATA/ATAPI channels for your PC.

-Solution 6: Format the hard drive
+Solution 7: Format the Hard Drive

 Are you troubled by this message “The request could not be performed because of an I/O device error”?
-Now, you can try the above 6 solutions to fix this I/O device error external hard drive and internal hard drive.
-Remember to recover your lost data in this drive before trying the solutions.
+Now, you can try the solutions listed above to fix this I/O device error on external and internal hard drives.
+Remember to recover your lost data in the drive before trying the solutions.

 Like this post?
 Share it to help more users get rid of the I/O device error.

-If you have any question about data recovery with MiniTool Power Data Recovery, please feel free to contact us via [email protected].
+If you have any questions about data recovery using MiniTool Power Data Recovery, please feel free to contact us via [email protected].